chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/how-to-connect-kubernetes-clusters.md

 ## Agentless Connections

-Agentless connections allow you to connect a cluster with zero resource footprint.
+Chainguard Enforce Agentless connections allow you to connect a cluster with zero resource footprint.
 Agentless connections are currently limited to GKE and EKS clusters.
 Agentless connections also require clusters to have a public API endpoint.